freedomotic/fd-developer-manual/docs/source/getting-started/maven-reference-sheet.rst

     cd FREEDOMOTIC_ROOT/plugins/devices/YOUR_PLUGIN_NAME
     mvn clean deploy -P market -D username="name" -D password="password"

-More details at how to publish a plugin.
+More details on how to publish a plugin.

 To know more about Maven phases, refer to the article "`Maven: introduction to the